kdbush64-create/otd-vault/.templates/coord-YYYY-MM-DD-location-name.md

 ---
-title: "DESTINATION_NAME"
+title: "LOCATION_NAME"
 date: 2026-02-01
 category: COORD
 ---
+STATUS: LOCATION_MAPPED
+COST: [ Free / Entry_Fee / Expensive ]
+RATING: 0/10

-OBSERVATION: Notes on the journey, the "vibe" of the location, and accessibility.
+OBSERVATION: First impressions of the landscape and the "vibe" upon arrival.

-SUMMARY: What is actually there?
-Specific sights, costs, or hidden gems.
+SUMMARY: What is actually there to do or see?
+Is it as advertised?

-RATING: 0.0/5.0

-THE_VERDICT: Would I navigate back to these coordinates?
+ACCESSIBILITY: [ Easy / Moderate / Rugged / Off-Road ]

+THE_VERDICT: A hidden gem or a tourist trap?